I. N. Murthy

 I. N. Murthy was an Indian film director, known for his spy thrillers, featuring actor Jaishankar in the 1970s.

 Film career

-He came to Chennai in early 1950s and worked with directors like Soundararajan Ayyangar, V. Nagayya and T. R. Ramanna.
-He collaborated with N. T. Rama Rao as executive director for ‘Seetarama Kalyanam’, an award-winning feature.
+Murthy came to Chennai in the early 1950s and worked with directors like Soundararajan Ayyangar, V. Nagayya and T. R. Ramanna.
+He collaborated with N. T. Rama Rao as the executive director of ‘Seetarama Kalyanam’, an award-winning feature.
 He introduced stars such as Srividya, Murali Mohan and Giri Babu.

 Partial filmography

-Death
+Personal life

+Murthy had three sons.
 He died on 23 June 2014.
-He was survived by three sons.